Description

 Using this definition on our asset we see for example:

-• The maximum reduction from previous high over 5 years of iShares Currency Hedged MSCI Switzerland ETF is -29.9 days, which is greater, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum drop from peak to valley over 5 years of iShares Currency Hedged MSCI Switzerland ETF is -29.9 days, which is larger, thus better compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: